 - 7 ounces ditalini pasta (or any short and small pasta)

 - 1 - 2 cups hot water

-- Sautè the garlic with extra virgin olive oil in a big saucepan.
-After a couple of minutes, add the onion, carrots & celery.
-Cook for 5 minutes.
+- After 2 minutes, add the onion, carrots and celery.

-- Add the diced pancetta and speck.
-Toast & brown them, about 8 minutes.

-- Add the tomatoes.
 Cook for another 5 minutes.

+- Add the pancetta then toast for about 8 minutes.

+- Add the tomatoes then cook for another 5 minutes.

-- Add the lentils.
-Mix them to coat with the oil and vegetables, about 3 minutes.
+- Add the lentils then toss them in the saucepan, about 3 minutes.

-- Stir in the uncooked pasta and cook for 8 minutes (ditalini cooks for 8 minutes) or following the cooking time of the pasta that you added.
-Season with pepper.
-Add salt if still needed.
+- Add the uncooked pasta and cook for 8 minutes (ditalini cooks for 8 minutes) or follow the cooking time of the pasta that you added.

-- Before serving, drizzle with extra virgin olive oil and sprinkle with parmigiano reggiano (if desired).
+- Drizzle with extra virgin olive oil and sprinkle with Parmigiano Reggiano if using.